 Women of reproductive age who present in the community in a state of shock and/or collapse with no obvious cause should be transferred urgently to a hospital Emergency Department without delay for rapid assessment and treatment.
 (Existing guidance)”

-“When a woman collapses out of hospital, good communication should ensure senior review at admission and multidisciplinary involvement to determine the diagnosis promptly and enable rapid appropriate treatment.
+2019 recommendations: “When a woman collapses out of hospital, good communication should ensure senior review at admission and multidisciplinary involvement to determine the diagnosis promptly and enable rapid appropriate treatment.

 Early pregnancy assessment services should ensure processes are in place to review and act upon the results of investigations promptly.